-According to the 3GPP agreement, 5G networks mainly use two frequency bands: FR1 frequency band and FR2 frequency band.
-The frequency range of FR1 frequency band is 450MHz~6GHz, also known as Sub-6GHz frequency band; The frequency range of FR2 frequency band is 24.25GHz~52.6GHz, usually called millimeter wave.
-If the low frequency band is the basic coverage network of 5G, then millimeter wave is an important hot spot gap-filling technology for 5G.
+According to the 3GPP agreement, 5G networks mainly use two frequency bands: 5G FR1 bands and FR2 bands.
+The frequency range of the FR1 frequency band is 450MHz~6GHz, also known as the Sub-6GHz frequency band.
+The frequency range of the FR2 frequency band is 24.25GHz~52.6GHz, usually called millimeter wave.
+If the low-frequency band is the basic coverage network of 5G, then millimeter wave is an important hot spot gap-filling technology for 5G.
 Millimeter wave and Sub-6GHz technology will complement each other to unleash the full potential of 5G.

 Millimeter wave propagation is mainly based on line-of-sight propagation and non-line-of-sight propagation.
 However, millimeter waves have greater propagation loss and are easily blocked, which is an advantage and a disadvantage.
-The advantage is that it is easy to form isolation in the application and facilitate the control of the coverage, so as to realize different configurations between the coverage islands.
-For example, the camera monitoring area covered by the factory park can be configured as uplink priority, while the software download in the factory can be configured as downlink priority.
+The advantage of millimeter waves is that it is easy to form isolation in the application and facilitate the control of the coverage, so as to realize different configurations between the coverage islands.
+For example, the camera monitoring area covered by the factory park can be configured as an uplink priority, while the software download in the factory can be configured as downlink priority.
 The disadvantage is that when serving 2C users, the coverage of the base station is small due to poor propagation and penetration.
 To achieve continuous coverage close to Sub-6GHz, more sites need to be deployed.
-Therefore, mmwave technology is only suitable for hotspot areas and Sub-6GHz joint networking use.
+Therefore, mmWave technology is only suitable for hotspot areas and Sub-6GHz joint networking use.

 May,08,23Why Choose the Solid State Switch?